Meghsham-Jambhulkar/sql_scan/README.md

 ## Overview

 This Python script processes SQL files to extract key information such as table names, SQL operation types (e.g., `FROM`, `JOIN`, `INTO`, `UPDATE`, `MERGE INTO`), and any associated `WHERE` conditions.
-The script automatically formats the SQL file for better readability and generates a detailed report containing the extracted information.
+The script have an option to automatically format the SQL file for better readability and generates a detailed report containing the extracted information and save it as seperate file using filename format (`formatted_<sql_file_name>`).

 ## Features